.png)

 Steps for Admission

-*Beginning Jan 23, 2023 we will be accepting new students as space allows on a rolling basis.
+*Beginning Jan 24, 2024 we will be accepting new students as space allows on a rolling basis.
 Eligible students are admitted as they apply, so be sure and get your applications in as soon as possible!
-Class sizes are limited to 8 students in Kindergarten and 10 students in 1st-7th grade, with an additional 2 spots per class reserved as flex spots for special circumstances.
+Class sizes are limited to 10 students in Kindergarten and 12 students in 1st-8th grade.

 Registration Fee (Due upon enrollment)